C0rWin/github/source/_posts/2013-09-22-install-maven-on-vm-with-puppet.markdown

 ### 6. Enjoy!

  In my next post I'll finilize and put together current result with script from my [previous] post in order to implement scripts which will enable to setup Hadoop cluster on VM.
 Therefore all I've described in my [first] post could be easily automated.

+PS.
+Here I've changed the puppet script same way as in my [previous] post, to support parametrized class definition to support customization.

 [Puppet]: http://puppetlabs.com/
 [Maven]:http://maven.apache.org/download.cgi